yeexiong17/dip-fyp/README.md

 12. All of the required tables will be created successfully.

 ### Inside ***db.js*** file
-1. Change the MySQL credentials to your own credential.
+1. Change the MySQL credentials to your own database credential.

 ### Additional Notes